Reference-frame-independent quantum metrology: A no-go theorem

+More specifically, let us regard a reference frame as an abstract coordinate system that allows for transforming unspeakable information (such as spin rotation) into speakable information (such as classical bits represented as $0$ or $1$), for more details see Review~\cite{bartlett2007reference}.
+This is a general concept of how gyroscopes and clocks give a consistent way to measure orientation and time.
+Here we consider reference frames in quantum systems that can be converted to another system with a different reference frame through a transformation involving an element denoted as $U \in \text{SU}(d)$.
+For $d=2$, the Cartesian frame in $\text{SO}(3)$ is represented by the group $\text{SU}(2)$, corresponding to spin rotations.

-{\it A no-go theorem.---} In fact, given an $N$-particle state, the absence of a shared reference frame between the particles excludes a quantum advantage in standard schemes of metrology.
+In fact, given an $N$-particle state, the absence of a shared reference frame between the particles excludes a quantum advantage in standard schemes of metrology.
 More precisely, we have the following statement.

-\begin{remark} In the absence of a common reference frame quantum metrology using an encoding of a parameter with the local unitary $V_L = e^{-i\theta H_L}$ for $H_L = \sum_{i=1}^N H_i$ is impossible.
+\begin{remark} In the absence of a common reference frame (i.e., $N$ parties do not share a reference frame), quantum metrology using an encoding of a parameter with the local unitary $V_L = e^{-i\theta H_L}$ for $H_L = \sum_{i=1}^N H_i$ is impossible.
 This holds even if multiple copies of the $N$-particle state are used. \end{remark}

 This can be seen as follows: If each of the $N$ parties has no prior knowledge about the local reference frame (related to local unitary $U_{L} = U_1 \otimes \cdots \otimes U_N$) then $k$ copies of the state can be represented by